Poems on Miscellaneous Subjects

 Poems on Miscellaneous Subjects is a poetry collection written by Frances Ellen Watkins Harper in 1854.
 Her non-fiction collection of poems and essays consists of a brief preface followed by a collection of poems and three short writings.
 Poems on Miscellaneous Subjects sold approximately 12,000 copies in its first four years in print and was reprinted at least twenty times during Harper's lifetime.
 The work includes several poetic responses to Harriet Beecher Stowe's Uncle Tom's Cabin.
-Harper’s work focuses on the themes Christianity, slavery, and women.
+Harper's work focuses on the themes Christianity, slavery, and women.

 Background

-Frances E. W. Harper was an American social reformer who authored works that were notable for abolitionism, temperance, and women’s suffrage.
+Frances E. W. Harper was an American social reformer who authored works that were notable for abolitionism, temperance, and women's suffrage.
 Harper was the daughter of free black parents, and attended a school that was run by leading abolitionist John Brown.
 She became dedicated to the abolitionist cause after her home state of Maryland passed a fugitive slave law that allowed free African Americans, such as Harper, to be arrested and sold into slavery.

-In August 1854, the same year Poems on Miscellaneous Subjects was written, Harper delivered a public address on “Education and the Elevation of the Colored Race”.
+In August 1854, the same year in which Poems on Miscellaneous Subjects was written, Harper delivered a public address on “Education and the Elevation of the Colored Race”.
 The success from this address gave her the opportunity to tour for the Anti-Slavery Society, and in addition to her antislavery lecturing, she often pulled from her work Poems on Miscellaneous Subjects.
 Harper's work became popular with both black and white audiences, and the success of Poems on Miscellaneous Subjects made Harper the most well-known poet of her time.

 Preface

-The preface to Harper’s Poems on Miscellaneous Subjects was written on August 15, 1854.
+The preface to Harper's Poems on Miscellaneous Subjects was written on August 15, 1854.
 The volume's first edition included a preface signed "W.L.G.", initials that scholars have concluded belong to famed abolitionist William Lloyd Garrison.
 Harper was an abolitionist and advocate for civil rights, and she championed the value of education in achieving change.
 This passion for education and change is present in her preface.
 Harper was noted to have an undying drive to educate both races in order to form a unified and equal society.
 In her preface, Harper addresses the conditions of chattel slavery and how she believes the condition is causing the extinction of genius for African Americans.
 Harper's complaint of the extinction of genius does not fall on the blacks alone, but she also draws blame from the whites, a technique of group justice that she used in many of her writings.

 Poems

 Poems on Miscellaneous Subjects contains 18 poems.
-Harper’s poetry is noted for its simple rhythm, biblical imagery, and storytelling style of oral tradition.
+Harper's poetry is noted for its simple rhythm, biblical imagery, and storytelling style of oral tradition.
 The themes present in Poems on Miscellaneous Subjects focus on Christianity, slavery, and women.